 What to do if your dog eats cereal

 The best way to react when dogs eat cereal largely depends on the type of cereal being consumed, and its amount.

-That said, if this begins happening regularly, think about how you can prevent your dog trying to get to what’s dropped on the floor, and train him or her to leave it alone.
+That said, if this begins happening regularly, think about how you can prevent your dog from trying to get to what’s dropped on the floor, and train him or her to leave it alone.

 If your dog has somehow broken into and eaten a whole box of chocolate cereal, you’re advised to contact your vet right away.

-The chocolate content could well be toxic to your pet, and lead to a lot of unhappy and unwell feelings in the animal that a vet can help overcome and prevent.
+The chocolate content could well be toxic to your pet and lead to a lot of unhappy and unwell feelings in the animal that a vet can help overcome and prevent.